Some of the services most used in our schools are detailed below.

 Provide training on vision impairment on a range of eye conditions and useful strategies for in class support.

 Advise on the use of assistive technology and iPads for learners.
-We have provided iPad training for pupils at Rowde campus in the last year.
+We have provided iPad training for pupils at Silverwood in the last year.